gerac83/BMVC2024/people/reviewers.md

 </style>

 <div>
-The conference <a href="{{site.baseurl}}{% link people/organisers.md %}">organisers</a> would like to extend their gradititude to all the reviewers who worked very hard to review and discuss all the conference submissions.
+The conference <a href="{{site.baseurl}}{% link people/organisers.md %}">organisers</a> would like to extend their gradititude to all those reviewers who worked very hard to review and discuss conference submissions.
+Reviewers listed below were considered by the Area Chairs to have provided high-quality or outstanding reviews.
 </div>

 ****